sashafr/plugin-CsvImport/README.md

 # CsvImport Plugin with Neatline Coverage

 Allows users to import items from a simple CSV (comma separated values) file, and then map the CSV column data to multiple elements, files, tags, and/or coordinates.
 Each row in the file represents metadata for a single item.
 This plugin is useful for exporting data from one database and importing that data into an Omeka site.
 This plugin extends the functionality of [Omeka's CsvImport plugin](https://github.com/omeka/plugin-CsvImport) by converting traditional latitude/longitude coordinates into a format that is importable to Neatline.

 ## Getting Started

 ### Prerequisites

 Installing this plugin requires having a live Omeka Classic site to install it into.
 More information on how to deploy an Omeka classic site can be found on our [github](https://github.com/upenndigitalscholarship/dsdocs/blob/master/omeka_install.md) or on the [Omeka installation guide](https://omeka.org/classic/docs/Installation/Installation/).
 Both of these installation methods require an Ubuntu server with Apache, mySQL, and PHP installed.

+*New in CsvImportPenn* - Neatline (required) - We require Neatline because this plugins adds Neatline coordinate import functionality

 ### Installing